 No protected plant species shall be removed without written consent from the relevant authorities.
-The development of new embankments or fill areas must be undertaken in vegetation.
+The development of new embankments or fill areas must be undertaken in consultation with the Transnet PER.

-No dumping of solid waste or refuse shall be allowed within or adjacent to areas of natural occurring on site.
+No dumping of solid waste or refuse shall be allowed within or adjacent to areas of natural vegetation.

-The Contractor shall identify and eradicate all declared alien and invasive plant species designated parking areas as demarcated on the site layout plan.
+The Contractor shall identify and eradicate all declared alien and invasive plant species occurring on site.